SiFTW/MitchellLabWebsite/content/home/hero.md

 **The Mitchell Lab is hiring**

 Come and work as part of a prestigious UKRI Future Leaders Fellowship team, tackling cancer with systems biology, in the beautiful and diverse city of Brighton.
-We're currently hiring multiple postdocs:
+We're currently hiring a postdoc:

-1 x entirely computational,

-1x 50/50 wet and dry lab.
+1 x Computational systems biology postdoc (4 years, with the opportunity to extend to 7).